What Kind of Outlet is Needed for an Electric Car?

 The other challenge is that you can’t install them in your home.
 As of now, almost all of the level 3 charging is found in public charging stations.

 Level 3 is also known as DC fast charging as it converts the AC current into DC current for storage in EV batteries.
-A good example of how fast this charging works is Tesla which can reach 80% in 30 minutes.

 Wrapping It Up

 Most electric car owners should opt for a 240-volt, level 2 charging outlet for their garage.
-However, if you only use your electric car for short distances, you could use the typical 120-volt garage outlets.
+However, if you only use your electric car for short distances, you could utilize the typical 120-volt garage outlets.

-A 120v outlet is slower than a 240v outlet, but it can still charge your car overnight, typically with a lower range.
+A 120v electric car outlet is slower than a 240v outlet, but it can still charge your car overnight, typically with a lower range.
 However, the 240v outlet is more powerful and produces extra power output to charge your EV quickly.

 Photo of author